rave-engine/python3-android/README.md

 1. Linux or macOS.
 Ubuntu 14.04, Arch Linux and macOS Sierra tested.
 2. Android NDK r14 beta 1 or above installed and environment variable ``$ANDROID_NDK`` points to its root directory.
 NDk r13 or below is not supported.
-3. git, hg and python3.7 in $PATH
+3. git and python3.7 in $PATH

 Running requires: